I was genuinely saddened today to hear of the passing of one of my greatest art heroes - 'Gentleman'

 And finally to Gene Colan's family, friends and fellow fans I send my sincerest condolences.

-Addendum 1 *Turns out they are!
-Hardcovers are scheduled for Night Force in October and his Batman/Detective Comics run in August!
-I may cry.
+hey are!
+Hardcovers are scheduled for and his I may cry.
 Right, now how about Nathaniel Dusk, Wonder Woman and Jemm, Son Of Saturn?

-Addendum 2 Clifford Meth is setting up the Gene Colan Scholarship for The Kubert School
+Addendum 2 Clifford Meth is setting up the Gene Colan Scholarship for The Kubert School.

 Here's some of the amazing comics art 'The Dean' produced throughout his career...